There are many different types of Medicare Enrollment Periods. These enrollment periods fall into two categories.

 If you want to change the coverage you currently have, you can during a Medicare Enrollment Period.

 Medicare enrollment periods can be confusing because different enrollment periods have different dates for different purposes.

 Here’s a glossary of terms to help you understand enrollment periods, when they happen, and who they apply to.

 Medicare Enrollment Periods for People New to Medicare

 There are five enrollment periods for people signing up for benefits for the first time.
-If you are receiving Social Security or Railroad Retirement benefits when you turn 65, you’ll automatically be enrolled in Original Medicare Parts A (hospitals) and B (medical).
+If you’re receiving Social Security or Railroad Retirement benefits when you turn 65, you’ll automatically be enrolled in Original Medicare.

-Enrollment periods are an opportunity to manually enroll in these plans as well as Part D (prescriptions), or to replace Original Medicare coverage with a Medicare Advantage (Part C) plan.
+Enrollment periods are an opportunity to enroll in these plans as well as Part D, or to replace Original Medicare coverage with a Medicare Advantage plan.

 Initial Enrollment Period (IEP)